 This is where an attorney can really help you.
 At Cuddigan Law from the moment we start representing you, we work hard to gather all the medical records from your health care providers that will support your case and we thoroughly prepare you for your hearing.

-The Social Security Administration will set the date of your hearing about 60 days in advance.
+The Social Security Administration will set the date of your hearing about 75 days in advance.
 We then promptly notify you and your medical care providers.
-About 30 days in advance of your hearing we move into high gear to prepare you for your hearing.
+About 45 days in advance of your hearing we move into high gear to prepare you for your hearing.

-At your hearing you will be questioned by the administrative judge and by your attorney.
+At your hearing you will be questioned by the administrative law judge and by your attorney.
 We will prepare you, but not coach you, to answer our questions and the judge’s questions about why you are unable to work.
 It is vitally important that you are ready, prepared and confident at your hearing, but not coached.
 Judges can recognize coaching.

-Not only will you be asked a lot of questions during your hearing, but there also may be expert witnesses who may challenge your disability claim.
-So having a strong advocate on your side can work to your advantage.
+Not only will you be asked a lot of questions during your hearing, but there also may be expert witnesses who may challenge your disability claim, so having a strong advocate on your side can work to your advantage.
 At Cuddigan Law you have a dedicated team of professionals in your corner who understand the system and who will fight for your rights.
 Call us for a free evaluation of your case.